Dshieff/ADSROS/README.md

 rospack find ads

 - to test this library build, modify and run (using rosrun) the example folder as a separate node (the example.cpp file adapted for ROS)
+	- copy example from ADSROS to src folder: cp -R ADSROS/example example
 	- set "remoteNetId" and "remoteIpV4" and enable bhf::ads::SetLocalAddress() in "example/example.cpp" according to your own setup
+	- run catkin build and source the files
 	- rosrun example example